Pagan's Motorcycle Club: Rhode Island

+West Virginia

+The Pagan's have chapters in Charleston and Fairmont, and are affiliated with the Barbarians, a local motorcycle gang.

 Multi-state

 In 2009, 55 Pagans members and associates were arrested from West Virginia, Kentucky, Virginia, Pennsylvania, New York, New Jersey, Delaware and Florida.
 Charges range from attempted murder and kidnapping to drug dealing and conspiracy.
 So far, seven defendants in the case have pleaded guilty.